 Thus, we have

-that is, $f\circ \tau(t)$ is a fixed point of $T$. \end{proof}
+that is, $f\circ \tau(s)$ is a fixed point of $T$. \end{proof}

 \begin{proof}[Proof of Proposition \ref{cor:main1}] Without loss of generality, we may assume that $f(p)=(0,0,0)$ and $T$ is an orthogonal matrix.
-Suppose that $\psi$ is the identity map, then we have $T\circ f(u,v)=f(u,v)$.
-Since the image of $f$ does not lie in any plane, we can conclude that $T$ is the identity map, a contradiction.

-We now assume that the limiting normal curvature does not vanish at $p$.
-Then only the case (2) of Proposition \ref{thm:main1} occurs.
 We let $(u,w)$ be the local coordinate system centered at $p$ as in Lemma \ref{lem:00}.
-Since $p$ is a cuspidal edge or a cuspidal cross cap, the vector $\mb v$ in $l_2$ at $p$ pointing in the image of sectional cusp of $f$ is a $(+1)$-eigen vector of $T$ (cf. Lemma \ref{lem:R}).
+Since $p$ is a cuspidal edge or a cuspidal cross cap, we can take a vector $\bf v(\ne 0)$ at $f(p)$ pointing in co-normal direction and in the image of sectional cusp of $f$ at the same time.
+So $\bf v$ is a $(+1)$-eigenvector of $T$ (cf. Lemma \ref{lem:R}).
+Since the limiting normal curvature does not vanish at $p$, the involution $\psi$ reverses the orientation of the singular curve (cf. Proposition \ref{thm:main1}), $\psi(u,w)=(-u,w)$ or $\psi(u,w)=(-u,-w)$ happens.

 We first consider the case that $p$ is a cuspidal edge.
-Since $\psi$ reverses the orientation of the singular curve (cf. Proposition \ref{thm:main1}), $\psi(u,w)=(-u,w)$ or $\psi(u,w)=(-u,-w)$ happens.
-However, the second case never occurs, because since the Gaussian curvature changes sign along the $u$-axis (cf. \cite[Corollary 1.16]{HNUY}).
+Then, the second case never occurs, because the Gaussian curvature changes sign along the $u$-axis (cf. \cite[Proposition 4]{HNUY}).
 So we obtain $\psi(u,w)=(-u,w)$.
-The cross section of the image of $f$ by the normal plane $\Pi_1$ at $f(p)$ is a cusp.
-If $T\nu(p)=-\nu(p)$ holds, then $T$ maps a side of cusp into the opposite side in the plane $\Pi_1$.
-However, it again contradicts the fact that the Gaussian curvature changes sign along the $u$-axis.
-So, we can conclude that $T\nu(p)=\nu(p)$, and so $T$ is a reflection with respect to the normal plane $\Pi_1$.
-So (1) and (2) for cuspidal edge singular points is obtained.
+In this case, the section of the image of $f$ by the normal plane $\Pi_1$ at $f(p)$ is a cusp.
+If $T\nu(p)=-\nu(p)$ holds, then $T$ maps a side of the cusp into the opposite side in the plane $\Pi_1$.
+However, it contradicts the fact that the Gaussian curvature changes sign along the $u$-axis.
+Thus, we can conclude that $T\nu(p)=\nu(p)$, and so $T$ is a reflection with respect to the normal plane $\Pi_1$.
+Hence (1) is obtained.

-We next consider the case that $p$ is a cuspidal cross cap.
-For the case of standard cuspidal cross cap $f_{CW}$ (cf. \eqref{eq:std}), the map $\tau:v \mapsto f_{CW}(0,v)$ parametrizes the set of self-intersections.
-Since $f$ is right-left equivalent to $f_{CW}$, $f$ has a parametrization of the set of its self-intersections satisfying the assumption of Lemma~\ref{lem:C}.
-So each point of the image of the set of self-intersections is fixed by~$T$ and the last assertion of (3) is obtained.